mpnguyen2/motion_code/README.md

 </figure>

 <br></br>
-Finally, **Motion Code** provides an interpretable feature that effectively captures the underlying stochastic process from a collection of noisy time series.
+Finally, **Motion Code** provides an interpretable feature that effectively captures the core information of the governing dynamics linearly from a collection of noisy time series.
 See below for the feature captured in **MoteStrain** data:

 <figure style="display: flex; flex-direction: column; align-items: center;">
 <img src="out/multiple/MoteStrain0.png" alt="Humidity sensor" width="70%">